r-lyeh-archived/kult/README.md

 - Kult is header-only.
 - Kult is expressive.
 - Kult has no dependencies.
-- Kult is BOOST licensed.
+- Kult is zlib/libpng licensed.

 ### sample
 ```c++